sphinx-doc/sphinx/doc/intro.rst

 :dfn:`documentation root`.
 There's nothing special about it; it just needs to contain the Sphinx configuration file, :file:`conf.py`.

-Sphinx comes with a script called :program:`sphinx-quickstart.py` that sets up a documentation root and creates a default :file:`conf.py` from a few questions it asks you.
+Sphinx comes with a script called :program:`sphinx-quickstart` that sets up a documentation root and creates a default :file:`conf.py` from a few questions it asks you.
 Just run ::

-   $ sphinx-quickstart.py
+   $ sphinx-quickstart

 and answer the questions.